badzz/JN51xx-802.15.4-Sniffer-Server/README.md

+This is a Fork to have a linux version

 This application is used to form a connection between a packet sniffer application such as Wireshark (which has built in support for this sniffer-server) and an NXP Wireless 802.15.4 Microcontroller running NXP's sniffer firmware connected to a PC's serial port.